Paint The Kitchen Red

 • Float Valve: a metal pin that pops up once the Instant Pot has pressurized.

-• Steam Release Handle (select models): Steam is released through the vents in the steam release handle.
-To seal the Instant Pot, turn this pressure knob to the Sealing position and to release pressure, move it to the Venting position.
+• Steam Release Handle: Steam is released through the vents in the steam release handle.
+To seal the Instant Pot pressure cooker, turn this pressure knob to the Sealing position, and to release pressure, move it to the Venting position.
 The steam release handle is sometimes referred to as the Instant Pot venting knob or pressure valve.

-• Steam Release Button (select models): this button is used to seal the Instant Pot and to release pressure.
-Make sure it’s in the Up or Sealing position by clicking it counterclockwise to spring it into the Sealing position.
-To release pressure, push down on the button until it clicks into place in the Down or Venting position.
+• Steam Release Button: Click it counterclockwise to spring it up into the Sealing position.
+To release pressure, push the button until it clicks down into place in the Venting position.

 Float Valve Anti Block Sealing Ring in Lid

-• Float Valve: a metal pin covered with a silicone ring on the inside of the lid which keeps it in place.
+• Float Valve: a metal pin covered with a silicone cover on the inside of the lid, which keeps it in place.
 It can be removed and cleaned.

-• Anti-block Shield: metal cover that prevents food particles from entering the steam release pipe and blocking it.
-The anti-block shield covers the exhaust valve and it can be removed and cleaned.
+• Anti-block Shield: metal cover that prevents food particles from entering and blocking the steam release pipe.
+The anti-block shield covers the exhaust valve and can be removed and cleaned.

 If you’re new to the Instant Pot and aren’t familiar with how to use it, here are my guides on how to use some popular Instant Pot models:

-• Instant Pot DUO Beginner’s Manual
+• Instant Pot Directions for Beginners

 • Instant Pot ULTRA Beginner’s Manual